 After talking it over with my agent, I pulled Helix: Episode 1 a week before publication and reclaimed my rights for publication.

 It was a great pleasure to be part of the future of publishing with Momentum, and to work with so many wonderful people.
 I’ve also had the privilege of meeting many amazing talented authors, some of whom I call my friends.
 We have our own gang now, but we need to be home before dark.

-Top: Dave “Knows Best” Sinclair, Craig “Professor Genre” Hildebrand-Burke, Luke “Duke” Preston (Out of Exile), Steve “Beast” Vincent (The Foundation), Justin “J-Dog” Woolley (A Town Called Dust), Nathan “Farragoogoo” Farrugia.
+Top: Dave “Knows Best” Sinclair (A Barista’s Guide To Espionage), Craig “Professor Genre” Hildebrand-Burke, Luke “Duke” Preston (Out of Exile), Steve “Beast” Vincent (The Foundation), Justin “J-Dog” Woolley (A Town Called Dust), Nathan “Farragoogoo” Farrugia.
 Bottom: Amanda “Croft” Pillar (Graced), Amanda “Ripley” Bridgeman (Aurora: Darwin).

 And so with digital imprints like Momentum gone, the future of publishing may very well be in the hands of authors themselves.